pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

   * Copy the configuration tarball to the root of the directory.
   * Untar the configuration in place.

-You should have the four following entries now:
+You should have the following entries now:

   * A file called `delete-user.md`.
 This presents a tool which allows to delete Pryv.io users.
   * A file called `ensure-permissions`.
 This script ensures that the correct permissions are set for data and log directories.
-  * The files `run-config-leader` and `config-leader.yml`.
-This is the script and docker-compose file that is used to launch the leader configuration service.
+  * The file `run-config-leader` and folder `config-leader`.
+This is the script and configuration files that is used to launch the configuration leader service.
-  * The files `run-config-follower` and `config-follower.yml`.
-This is the script and docker-compose file that is used to launch the leader configuration service.
+  * The file `run-config-follower` and folder `config-follower`.
+This is the script and configuration files that is used to launch the configuration follower service.
   * A file called `run-pryv`.
 This is your startup script.
   * A directory called `pryv`.
 This contains configuration and data directories that will be mapped as volumes in the various docker